Wesely/minimal-mistakes/_posts/2018-01-26-Android- FCM Push-Notification Icon.md

 In Android FCM Push-Notification, you should design your icon with alpha layer.

-The alpha layer is the first 2 digits of hex-color : 0xAARRGGBB, which representing the transparency of the image.
+The alpha layer is the first 2 digits of hex-color : 0xAARRGGBB, which representing the transparency of a pixel.
-Which means color is useless here.
+The system will extract the alpha value, Which means RGB color is useless here.

 Example :
 <img src="https://i.imgur.com/kI7jqNy.png"/>